kaulabbasu/chat-with-your-data-template/README.md

 # genai-project-template

-A minimal, extensible blueprint for building projects that integrate with PandasAI and streamlit services.
+A minimal, open source, extensible blueprint for building projects that integrate with conversational AI (PandasAI for demo) and Web app(streamlit for demo) services.
 Use this template as a starting point for proof-of-concepts, demos, or production projects that leverage streamlit and conversational AI capabilities.
+We can incorporate paid OpenAI or similar versions for faster results but this utility is designed to act as a starting point and blueprint only.

 Why this template exists
 - Provide a consistent project layout and developer workflow.